KnowageLabs/Knowage-Documentation/administrator-guide/ka_AnaliticalModel.rst

 -  choose whether to view or not an icon near the menu node (for example, when there is a document associated);

-Menu configuration

-   define the content of the menu item;
+-  define the content of the menu item;

 -  choose the roles eligible to see that particular menu item.
 Only users associated with the selected roles will see this menu item.